Financial Independence Retire Early (FIRE) Movement

-“FIRE is all about having the work-life balance that you want,” Justin Chidester, a financial planner and owner of Wealth Mode Financial Planning in Logan, Utah, told RetireGuide.com.
+“FIRE is all about having the work-life balance that you want,” Justin Chidester, CFP®, AFC® and founder of Wealth Mode Financial Planning in Logan, Utah, told RetireGuide.

 “The people I’ve met don’t want a life of leisure — they want a life of intention.
 They don’t plan to retire early and not ever work again.
 It’s usually more to transition to working at something that doesn’t feel like work.”

-Practicing FIRE means working hard when you’re young, saving and investing an average of 50 percent or more of your income and adopting a strict budget.
+Practicing FIRE means working hard when you’re young, saving and investing an average of 50% or more of your income and adopting a strict budget.

-Most experts recommend saving about 10 percent to 15 percent of your salary to create a suitable retirement nest egg.
+Most experts recommend saving about 10% to 15% of your salary to create a suitable retirement nest egg.
 But FIRE requires much more.
 The money must be invested aggressively in stocks and index funds to grow as quickly as possible.